fbpx

 Scar Camouflage Treatment Criteria

 You should know certain things before deciding to go for scar camouflage.
-If you don’t meet the conditions, the process may not generate satisfactory results.
+The process may not generate satisfactory results if you don’t meet the conditions.
 Proceeding without ascertaining that you checkmark all requirements may even complicate the scar.

 You will get the best result of scar camouflage if: